AJGreaves/thehouseofmouse/README.md

 1. Feature 1

     - password reset by email
+    - Send email when new order made
+    - staff pages to view all order info needed together for easier shipping process

 This section will continue to grow as the site is deployed to its own domain and implemented in the real word.
 New issues and needs will become apparent as the site is used.